Jeremiah-dev341/Semantic-HTML-Implementations/README.md

 - Helps SEO (search engines know the meaning of your content).
 - Makes your code cleaner and easier to maintain.

-Read the full blog post here: https://dev.to/jeremiah-dev341/mastering-semantic-html-243k
+Read the full blog post here: [Mastering Semantic HTML] https://dev.to/jeremiah-dev341/mastering-semantic-html-243k